frankvalbuena/Boundaries/README.md

 ### Input Ports:

-On the Dependee Boundary, in this example the `ModelBoundary`, declare the properties meant to be accesible from outside of the Boundary with the generic type `InputPort`.
+On the Dependee Boundary, in this example the `ModelBoundary`, declare the properties meant to be accessible from outside of the Boundary with the generic type `InputPort`.

 ```Swift